 - Demonstration of collegial teamwork, desire to collaborate with colleagues and contribute to the College of Music and the Arts, Graduate Studies

 - Experience with assistive technology tools and instructional strategies

-Application Procedure: To review the complete application and to apply, visit http://www.apu.edu/cp/employment/.
+To review the complete job description and to apply, visit http://www.apu.edu/cp/employment/.
 Review of applications will begin immediately, and the position will remain open until filled.